1994 National Election Manifesto

 We have calculated that, within five years, the new government can:

 - build one million homes;

-- provide running water and flush toilets to
+- provide running water and flush toilets to over a million families;

 - electrify 2.5-million rural and urban homes.